-Because FC2's primary usage is for disease prevention, the public health sector is the Company's main market.
+Because FC2 is used for both disease prevention and family planning, the public health sector is the Company's main market.
 Within the public health sector, various organizations supply critical products such as FC2, at no cost or low cost, to those who need but cannot afford to buy such products for themselves.

-FC2 is currently available in 144 countries.
+Since the Company began distributing FC2 in 2007, it has been shipped to144 countries.
 A significant number of countries with the highest demand potential are in the developing world.
 The incidence of HIV/AIDS, other STIs and unwanted pregnancy in these countries represents a remarkable potential for significant sales of a product that benefits some of the world's most underprivileged people.
 However, conditions in these countries can be volatile and result in unpredictable delays in program development, tender applications and processing orders.